Information for employers about late/non filing PAYE penalties, specified charges, inaccurate reports and how to avoid penalties in future.

 - your Full Payment Submission (FPS) was late

 - you didn’t send the expected number of FPSs

 - you didn’t send an Employer Payment Summary (EPS) when you didn’t pay any employees in a tax month

 - your FPS is late but all reported payments on the FPS are within 3 days of your employees’ payday (this applies from 6 March 2015 to 5 April 2016)

 - you’re a new employer and you sent your first FPS within 30 days of paying an employee

-- it’s your first failure in the tax year to send a report on time (this doesn’t apply to employers with fewer than 50 employees for the tax year 2014 to 2015)
+- it’s your first failure in the tax year to send a report on time (this doesn’t apply to employers who register with HMRC as an annual scheme or have fewer than 50 employees for the tax year 2014 to 2015)